borevitzlab/spc-eyepi/ansible/README.md

     sudo pip install git+https://github.com/ansible/ansible

+You must also have the sshpass program (according to ansible), this is ussed only for first setup of ssh keyfile access.

+    sudo apt-get install sshpass

+    sudo pacman -S sshpass

 Make add your ssh key to the `keys` folder (you can probably delete ours from there, unless you really want to trust us).

 Make sure that your you have an entry in `userlist.yml` and that it has a reference to your ssh key if you want a local user account.